 11. Nitra Castle

-The castle of Nitra is considered to be one of the most magnificent historical sites in the entire country.
-The castle offers several tours around the complex, focusing on the castle’s history, and the culture of the city.
+The castle of Nitra is considered one of the most magnificent historical sites in the country.
+The court offers several tours around the complex, focusing on the castle’s history and the city’s culture.

 See Related: Family Travel Hacks